Joshua-Medvinsky/Forta-Bots-Repository/README.md

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects when a bot is deployed from Nethermind Deployer Address (Nethermind Forta deployer (address: 0x88dC3a2284FA62e0027d6D6B1fCfDd2141a143b8)

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

 Describe each of the type of alerts fired by this agent

 - FORTA-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a Nethermind Forta deployer address deploys a bot: 0x88dC3a2284FA62e0027d6D6B1fCfDd2141a143b8
   - Severity is always set to "low" (mention any conditions where it could be something else)
   - Type is always set to "info" (mention any conditions where it could be something else)
   - Mention any other type of metadata fields included with this alert